 Provinces, especially Alberta, have historically been opposed to federal environmental initiatives, citing provincial control over natural resources.
 Generally, provinces do not want federal interference in their land-use planning or industry development – a likely side effect of federal ventures into provincial species at risk legislation.

 Although SARA does include both a safety net provision which allows Cabinet to extend SARA protection to species on provincial and territorial lands and an emergency protection order provision which protects species on both federal and non-federal lands and can be issued by the federal Cabinet – only the emergency protection order provision has been used, and still very rarely.
-Further, neither provision has been tested at the Supreme Court of Canada.

 There is some suggestion that beyond any potential constitutional issues, decisions not to use the emergency protection order under SARA are more political than they are legal.
 The federal and provincial governments are always balancing their relationships and the federal government may not want to step on a particular province’s toes – for any number of political reasons.